 The PID Act authorizes municipalities, such as the City, to create public improvement districts within their boundaries and extraterritorial jurisdiction, and to impose assessments within the public improvement district to pay for public improvements.
-The District was created for the purpose of undertaking and financing the cost of certain public improvements within the District, including the Phase #1 Improvements, authorized by the PID Act and approved by the City Council that confer a special benefit on the District.
+The District was created for the purpose of undertaking and financing the cost of certain public improvements within the District, including the Phases #2-6 Major Improvements, authorized by the PID Act and approved by the City Council that confer a special benefit on the District.
+The District is not a separate political entity from the City but rather reflects an area within the City that City Council has designated and within which the City is authorized to levy assessments for public improvements.